oblac/jodd-site/doc/props.md

 ### Default active profiles

-Usually, only one set of profiles is active for the application lifetime.
+Usually, only one set of profiles is active during the application's lifetime.
 Instead of passing active profiles to `getValues()` methods each and every time, *Props* allows to define so called active profiles externally, in the same `props` files used for loading properties.